Join Over 14,000 Veterans – Get Exclusive Monthly Insights

 VA home loans offer several advantages for military members.
 You can receive favorable qualifying terms, including little or no money down and lower required credit scores.

-If you’re interested in a VA home loan, Veterans Guide provides information, resources, and guidance to assist you with the next steps.
 Buying a home is an exciting time in a person’s life, but make sure you have all the facts and explore your options before making such a big decision.
 Knowing what to expect and the application process will help you have confidence as you move forward.

-What is a VA Home Loan?
+What Is a VA Home Loan?

 When purchasing a house, most people apply for a conventional loan.
 A VA home loan is unique.
 It’s backed by the government and sponsored by the U.S. Department of Veterans Affairs, which guarantees the loans.

-VA home loan limit is not a limit on the loan you can receive but rather a cap on the amount the VA will guarantee to your lender.
+A VA home loan limit is not a limit on the loan you can receive, but rather a cap on the amount the VA will guarantee to your lender.
 Contrary to what some may believe, the Department of Veterans Affairs does not directly lend money to VA Home Loans.
 Instead, private lenders such as banks, mortgage companies, and credit unions finance the loan while the VA guarantees a portion of the loan amount.

 This guarantee gives lenders the confidence to offer more favorable terms since the VA backs a part of the loan should the borrower default.
 However, the VA does determine who qualifies.